jeishu/work-day-scheduler/README.md

 > - [Developer Mozilla](https://developer.mozilla.org/en-US/) || Learn a good amount of methods and functions here.
 > - [W3School](https://www.w3schools.com/) || I pulled some questions fro the JavaScript quiz there and some questions I replaced with my own answers.
 > - [StackOverflow](https://www.stackoverflow.com/) || Most issues I had were resolved from looking at other people's problems.
+> - [HackerThemes](https://hackerthemes.com/bootstrap-cheatsheet/) || Used this as a guide for the styling on the template literal with Bootstrap Classes.
+> - [Momentjscom](https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/) || Used this as a guide for how moment format works
+> - [CSS-Tricks](https://css-tricks.com/template-literals/) || CSSTRicks has an article on Template Literals, I used this as a guide to create my own.

 These websites aid me in creating this README.